commerceblock/pymainstay/README.md

 ### Configuration

-The client can be used in a stateless fashon, with all configuration supplied via the command-line options, however a configutation file (`config.json`) can be used, which is located in the application data directory.
+The client can be used in a stateless fashion, with all configuration supplied via the command-line options, however a configuration file (`config.json`) can be used, which is located in the application data directory.
 The current configuration, and the location of the application data directory on a particular system, can be retrieved as follows:

 	$ msc config